TREASURIES-US bonds soar; still safe haven despite downgrade

 However, "we expect the long end to perform relatively poorly since many people view it as a barometer of U.S. fiscal policy," Schumacher said.

-The gap between 10-year notes and 30-year bonds widened to 132 basis points on Monday from 128 basis points on Friday.
-(Additional reporting by Richard Leong and Emily Flitter; Editing by Chizu Nomiyama)
+The gap between 10-year notes and 30-year bonds widened to 134 basis points on Monday, from 128 basis points on Friday.
+(Additional reporting by Emily Flitter; Editing by Kenneth Barry)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)